sashakeesari/Smart-ATS/README.md

-# Smart-ATS
-ATS built with Streamlit featuring two portals: candidates can upload resumes, details, and choose jobs; HRs can post job descriptions, auto-shortlist applicants via Gemini API (≥70% match), and schedule L1/L2/HR interviews.
-Email notifications sent using SMTP for seamless communication.
+#Smart ATS (Streamlit + Gemini)

+In this project, we present a two-portal Applicant Tracking System built with Streamlit and powered by Gemini API.

+*Candidate Portal – Upload resumes, fill in details, and apply for jobs.
+*HR Portal – Post jobs, auto-shortlist candidates (≥70% match), and schedule interviews.
+*Interview Scheduler – Three stages (L1, L2, HR) with SMTP-based email notifications sent automatically.